-My South Andaman trip over with a visit at Munda Pahar Beach nearby Chidiyatapu.
+My South Andaman trip over with a visit to Munda Pahar Beach nearby Chidiyatapu.
 It was thrilling to reach Munda Pahar while saw many long green trees both the side of the road.
 There are various trees in the Munda Pahar Beach.
 Many uprooted trees created an extra beauty entire the beach.
-Just before sunset it was amazing and this place was very windy too.
+Just before sunset, it was amazing and this place was very windy too.

 Keep Beach Neat & Clean at Munda Pahar

-At night, I enjoyed buffet dinner at Hotel GB Oceania restaurant.
+At night, I enjoyed a buffet dinner at the Hotel GB Oceania restaurant.
 I slept early as next day will leave Port Blair for Dhaka.

-FOURTH DAY you can even visit Ross Island, North Bay Island those is very near from the city.
+The fourth day you can even visit Ross Island, North Bay Island those are very near to the city.
 North Bay Island is also best for Scuba Diving, Sea Walk, and Glass Bottom Boat Ride.

 Last day in the Andaman Islands…